 • £1.5m has been invested in our schools for energy efficiency improvements

-Read our net zero carbon action plan, and our first annual carbon emissions report was published in November 2023.
+Read our net zero carbon action plan, and our latest annual carbon emissions report, which was published in November 2024.

 Supporting churches to net zero carbon